crazyyy/wp-framework/wordpress/wp-content/plugins/insert-php/readme.txt

 6. Adding a snippet shortcode to a text widget

 == Changelog ==
+= 2.3.1 (26.11.2019) =
+* Fixed: Bug with images on the about page.

+= 2.3.0 (19.11.2019) =
+* Fixed: Minor bugs
+* Fixed: Import/Export.
+When user selected some files and clicked to submit, he could be get error "No files selected!"
+* Added: Video preview for every snippets in the library.

+= 2.2.9 (16.09.2019) =
+* Fixed: Due to a problem with WPML, we were forced to cancel the added WPML compatibility in the previous version.
+* Fixed: Security issue

+= 2.2.8 (13.09.2019) =
+* Added: Compatibility with WPML proposed in the support [forum](https://wpml.org/forums/topic/header-and-foster-scripts-translation/)
+* Fixed: Security issue
+* Fixed: Some users saw the code in the plugin description column.
+This could lead to JavaScript execution, which led to problems using the plugin [Issue #1](http://forum.webcraftic.com/threads/script-tags-execute-from-description-list.282/), [Issue #2](http://forum.webcraftic.com/threads/insert-php-code-appears-in-description-column.407/#post-1377).
+* Fixed: Conditional logic for taxonomies worked only inside singular posts.
+In taxonomies, tags, and categories, this did not work [Issue #3](http://forum.webcraftic.com/threads/kak-propisat-vyvod-snipeta-na-konkretnoj-stranice.399/)

 = 2.2.7 =
 * Fixed: Critical php errors